 Accent colours play an incredibly important role – they’re supposed to draw your viewer’s eyes to something you want to highlight.
 A poor choice can make people miss what’s essential for you.
 Accent colours are usually bolder than your dominant colours.

 For your website, accent colours are best applied to elements like your navigation menu, calls to action and other crucial items that you would like to showcase.
-A great example of a successful accent colour application can be found in the Design Conference template by Wix.com.
+A great example of a successful accent colour application can be found in the Design Conference template by Wix.com (see more website templates here, and be sure to pick a top website builder) .
 The red accents on the menu show you what section of the page you are on and the bright Buy Tickets call to action is begging to be clicked.